-EcoSpark is excited to announce a new partnership with our friends at Credit Valley Conservation!
-For the very first time, we are offering a combined program where teachers can register for TWO programs at once, allowing students to take part in hands-on water quality monitoring (Changing Currents) and stewardship (Branch Out) through a full day of outdoor programming in the Credit River Watershed.
-This collaboration will take place in the spring and fall.
+EcoSpark is continuting our partnership with our friends at Credit Valley Conservation!
+Teachers can register for TWO programs at once, allowing students to take part in hands-on water quality monitoring through our flagship program, Changing Currents and stewardship activities through CVC's Branch-Out!
+Students will enjoy a full day of outdoor programming in the Credit River Watershed.

 EcoSpark's award-winning Changing Currents program introduces grades 6 to 12 students from across the Greater Toronto Area (GTA) to their local watersheds and teaches them about watershed science.
 Students get outside, put on chest waders, explore a river or stream and learn about the importance of water quality through citizen science.
 For more information, contact Changing Currents staff at email@example.com or 647-258-3280 x 2011.